A Manhattan prosecutor and a defense attorney offered competing versions of a violent confrontation in the backseat of a car…

 I am a country fan.
 You know, it really has not grown over the years and broadened itself.

 And I think that's -- it's important for that to happen.
 I want that to happen, because I do love it.

 Jeffrey Brown: This summer, as the group prepared to release "Gaslighter," they came under new pressure, this time for their name, evoking the Confederate South.

-As the Black Lives Matter protest grew, they announced the name change, and release their song "March March."
+As the Black Lives Matter protests grew, they announced the name change, and released their song "March March."

 Emily Strayer: As time went on, we did get uncomfortable with it.